 Setting your firm up for success

-Regulators have signalled the need for firms to transition from LIBOR by the end of 2021.
-Given the degree of uncertainty and complexity, transition is likely to be one of the biggest transformation programmes many firms will have undertaken.
+Regulators have signaled the need for firms to transition from LIBOR by the end of 2021.
+Given the degree of uncertainty and complexity, transition is likely to be one of the biggest transformation programs many firms will have undertaken.

-The Deloitte Centre for Regulatory Strategy is a powerful resource of information and insight, designed to assist financial institutions manage the complexity and convergence of rapidly increasing new regulation.
+The Deloitte Centre for Regulatory Strategy is a source of critical insights and advice, designed to assist the world’s largest financial institutions manage the strategic and aggregate impact of regional and international regulatory policy.

 With regional hubs in the Americas, Asia Pacific and EMEA, the Centre combines the strength of Deloitte’s network of experienced risk, regulatory, and industry professionals — including a deep roster of former regulators, industry specialists, and business advisers — with a rich understanding of the impact of regulations on business models and strategy.